johanvergeer/docker-all-the-way/README.md

 (README files aren't maintained very well since they don't break when something changes).
 Instead, `activate.ps1` should give a decent understanding of how to get the app up and running.

+## Dependencies

+The project uses [Poetry](https://python-poetry.org/) for dependency management.
+The number of dependencies are kept to a minimum, and the dependencies that are used are chosen for their size to keep the Docker build as fast as possible.

 ## Prerequisites

 1. [mkcert](https://github.com/FiloSottile/mkcert) must be installed